 Care Solace is a web-based system that uses proprietary technology and a vast database of mental health care resources to find carefully verified care providers and community resources.
-The solution also provides access to an around-the-clock Care Concierge team, where experts are available to guide the district’s staff members and families through processes related to insurance, provider availability, wait times and scheduling.
+The solution also provides access to an around-the-clock Care Companion team, where care coordinators are available to guide the district’s staff members and families through processes related to insurance, provider availability, wait times and scheduling.

 Since implementing Care Solace in December 2019, the service has resulted in more than 636 connections to community-based care.

 A new report found that rates of anxiety, depression and suicide are on the rise among US teens of all demographics and household income levels.
 The same report indicates that youth are 21 times more likely to visit a school-based health clinic for their mental health care than a community-based clinic.
 “After we introduced Care Solace to our district families and demonstrated the services they offer, it became the easiest sell in the history of Chico Unified,” says Ted Sullivan, Director of Elementary Education and Homeless/Foster

 Because of Care Solace’s reporting methods, Marchant and the Chico Unified leadership team were able to identify depression and anxiety as the top mental health issues that resulted in care referrals in their community.

 “Depression and anxiety are two top concerns for our